GilesStrong/deep_mtg/dev/card_summaries.md

 It has decent stats, being a 4/2, which makes it a strong creature for its cost The card's main feature is its graveyard-activated ability that lets you create two 2/2 Zombie tokens by paying {4}{B}{B} and exiling the Shambler from your graveyard
 This ability can be very powerful in black decks focused on reanimating creatures or utilizing graveyards, but it requires a significant investment of resources and mana to activate, making it a weak link if you cannot afford to use its full potential.

+R1 6
+**Suspicious Shambler**   A black Zombie creature with power 4 and toughness 2 It costs {3}{B} to cast
+Once exiled from your graveyard as a sorcery, it creates two 2/2 black Zombie tokens Strong in late-game token generation but weak due to its high mana cost and color commitment.